 This page answers the question any journalist asks in minute two: “How do you make a living from this if everything is open source?”

 Open-core model.
-The library + RFCs + reference implementation are under MIT + CC-BY-4.0, free forever.
+The library, the RFCs, and the reference implementation are under MIT + CC-BY-4.0, free forever.
 What's charged is operation: hosting with SLA, cryptographic key custody, data residency in Argentine territory, legacy-system integrations, and contractual support.
-Same model as Vercel over Next.js, Resend over nodemailer, Supabase over Postgres, Linear over their public CLI repo.
+It's the model of Vercel over Next.js, Resend over nodemailer, Supabase over Postgres, Linear over their public CLI repo.

 Self-host